 Operating a business, maintaining the health of employees, and staying up-to-date on every workplace safety law during an on-going pandemic can be exhausting, however, with the correct tools and resources, it can be done more efficiently.

-Key Components of OSHA’s Updated COVID-19 Recording Guidance
+OSHA’s Updated COVID-19 Recording Guidance

 How to Determine Work-relatedness and Record Confirmed COVID-19 Cases